 It’s not too late to address pressing needs in Northwest communities.
-JVC Northwest still has 30+ positions open for the 2018-19 service year, running August 2018-July 2019!
+As of late June, JVC Northwest still has 20+ positions open for the 2018-19 service year, running August 2018-July 2019!

 Considering applying (or know someone who should)?

 JVC Northwest is seeking 20+ applicants to address pressing community needs and create a lasting impact with partner agencies across the Northwest.
 In addition to their full-time service, JV/AmeriCorps members live out the core values and challenge society’s unjust systems, develop personal and professional skills, and become part of a life-long community of people working for justice, rooted community, spirituality, and simple living.

 We are seeking applicants to serve in the following ways, mostly insmall urban or rural, remote locales:

 - Education: tutoring, teaching, and mentoring in smaller urban, rural, and remote locales

 - Health outreach/health navigation

 - Spanish-speaking positions with Latinx communities in healthcare and legal aid, and more

 We invite you engage in this transformative experience.
 Applications will be accepted until July 23; the sooner applicants apply, the more positions they can be considered for.
 Apply today, or share with friends, family, and others who might be a great fit!

 “In my service, I work to address the need of relational support.
 Many kids are in need of a consistent supportive adult in their lives, one that will invest their time, energy, and care.
 The impact of having that presence in a child’s life is invaluable.
 Connecting people and guiding them through this important relational work has been a great use of my skills and passion.”